kmehltretter82/frama-c-linux/KERNEL.md

 marks the hugetlb folio-wide validity assertion invalid before whole-folio initialization and valid in a synthetic repaired control.

-These are source-level findings, not yet accepted upstream defects.
+These began as source-level findings and none is yet an accepted upstream defect.
+The vCPU-events case is now additionally runtime-confirmed; the other four remain source candidates.
 The relevant code was unchanged in upstream commit `548e7bcd0c54` on 2026-08-28, and focused public searches found no existing report or fix.

 The three MTE-family candidates now have a four-patch v1 series under [`contrib/linux-patches/arm64-kvm-mte-v1`](contrib/linux-patches/arm64-kvm-mte-v1/).